Tonny Vilhena: Feyenoord

 Vilhena made his debut for the Rotterdam-based club on 22 January 2012 versus VVV Venlo, coming on as an 82nd-minute substitute, losing 2–1.
 He then made his first start for the side, starting the whole game, in a 2–0 win against FC Twente on 19 March 2012.
-After the match, Manager Ronald Koeman praised his performance, saying: "If you play so sovereignly, show so much daring and keep it physically ninety minutes long as B-junior then that is very good.
-It is also nice to have another left leg in midfield."
+After the match, manager Ronald Koeman praised his performance, saying: "If you play so sovereignly, show so much daring and keep it physically ninety minutes long as B-junior then that is very good.
+It is also nice to have another left leg in the midfield."
 Vilhena found his first team appearances, mostly from the substitute bench for the rest of the 2011–12 season.
 At the end of the season, he made six appearances in all competitions.
 Following this, Vilhena signed a contract extension with Feyenoord.

 At the start of the 2012–13 season, Vilhena made his UEFA Champions League debut, coming on as a 71st-minute substitute, in a 2–1 loss against Dynamo Kyiv in the first leg of the UEFA Champions League third round and was ultimately eliminated from tournament following a 1–0 loss in the second leg.
 Having started out on the substitute bench, he soon became a first team regular for the side.
 Vilhena scored his first goal for Feyenoord in the Eredivisie on 25 November 2012 against AZ Alkmaar, a game that finished 2–0.
 After long months of speculation, he would sign a contract extension with the club on 3 December 2012, keeping him until 2016.
 It was later confirmed on 16 January 2013.
-In the quarter–finals of the KNVB Cup against SC Heerenveen, he came on as an 85th-minute substitute and successfully converted the penalty to help the club win 7–6 in a shootout following a 2–2 draw.
-On 3 February 2013, in Feyenoord's 3–1 win against Willem II, Vilhena became the youngest player for the club to ever score at least two goals in a single Eredivisie-match; he accomplished this feat at the age of 18 years and 31 days.
+In the quarter–finals of the KNVB Cup against SC Heerenveen, he came on as an 85th-minute substitute and successfully converted his penalty to help the club win 7–6 in a shootout following a 2–2 draw.
+On 3 February 2013, in Feyenoord's 3–1 win against Willem II, Vilhena became the youngest player for the club to ever score at least two goals in a single Eredivisie-match.
+He accomplished this feat at the age of 18 years and 31 days.
 This was followed up by scoring his fourth goal of the season, in a 3–1 win against AZ Alkmaar.
 His performance was praised by Cor Pot, saying: "It remains to be seen whether Vilhena can really reach the top.
 We shouldn't get too excited about that.
 But he is of course excellent as a left midfielder or shadow striker.
 Tonny will mainly have to stay on the ground with both feet".
-At the end of the 2012–13 season, Vilhena made thirty–one appearances and scoring four times in all competitions, having helped the club finish third place.
+At the end of the 2012–13 season, Vilhena made thirty–one appearances and scored four times in all competitions, having helped the club finish in third place.